Michael's main research interests are in intervention and implementation research, with social and family policy outcomes.

 Michael has taught at the university level for over a decade.
 He has taught synchronous and asynchronous classes, in person and online, as well as hybrid classes in the USA and Sweden.
 He has taught in multiple departments including Women's and Children's Health, Global Public Health, Psychology, Sociology, Family Science, and Education.

 He currently is the course coordinator/lecturer for the course: Implementing Strategies for Quality Improvement in Healthcare Settings.
-This course is taught four three different groups: 1) Clinicians working in the field, 2) master-level Global Sexual and Reproductive Health students, and 3) as part of a capacity building program for sub-Saharan African nations.
+This course is taught for three different groups: 1) Currently working clinicians (e.g. doctors, dentists, midwives, nurses, nutritionists, speech and language pathologists), 2) master-level Global Sexual and Reproductive Health students, and 3) as part of a capacity building program for sub-Saharan African nations.

 He is also the course coordinator/lecturer for three master-level courses for midwifery students: 1) Research Methods, 2) Global Sexual and Reproductive Health, and 3) Thesis Course.